 The definitive diagnostic is made by established histological, immunological, and immunohistochemical findings in myocardial tissue samples obtained through endomyocardial biopsy (EMB)[10,11].
-However, EMB has many inherent risks and it is not widely available in most centres that initially treat patients with myocarditis, and it is not routinely performed.
+However, EMB has many inherent risks, is not widely available in most centers that initially treat patients with myocarditis, and is not routinely performed.
 Therefore, the initial diagnosis of myocarditis is usually based on clinical presentation, but it widely ranges from severe sudden onset of cardiogenic shock to asymptomatic patients[12-15].
-Of note, many cases of fulminant myocarditis (FM) are usually miss-diagnosed as otherwise minor conditions during the weeks prior to the unexpected and severe deterioration[13].
+Of note, many cases of fulminant myocarditis (FM) are usually misdiagnosed as otherwise minor conditions during the weeks prior to the unexpected and severe deterioration[13].

-In this context, we sought to describe the clinical presentation and diagnostic tests´ findings of our cases of pediatric myocarditis in order to provide some diagnostic clues that help clinicians to make an early recognition of these patients.
+In this context, we sought to describe the clinical presentation and diagnostic tests´ findings of our cases of pediatric myocarditis in order to provide diagnostic clues that would help clinicians recognize these patients early.
 Also, we aimed to investigate the existence of early predictors for poor outcomes.

 MATERIALS AND METHODS